The Medicine Buddha is prominent in most forms of Buddhism.

 NAMO BHAGAVATE BHAISAJAYA-GURU-VAIDURYA-PRABHA-RAJAYA TATHAGATAYA ARHATE SAMYAKSAMBUDDHAYA TADYATHA

 OM BHAISAJYE BHAISAJYE BHAISAJYA SAMUDGATE SVAHAWhen He, in his radiance, had spoken this mystical formula, the earth was shaken and emitted a great light.
-All beings were delivered from their diseases and miseries, they are now happy because their bodies and minds are at rest. “
+All beings were delivered from their diseases and miseries; they are now happy because their bodies and minds are at rest.
+This profound connection between Haritaki and the Medicine Buddha reveals how integral this herb is to the principles of holistic healing in Buddhist practice. “

-Again we come back to the Mind as the center of cure for all illness, which in fact leads to enlightenment, mystical powers and a remarkable life.
-I find it so interesting that sitting right under our noses is clear evidence of the power of Haritaki to advance our consciousness, yet that aspect of its use has not been focused on in more recent times.
+Again we come back to the Mind as the center of cure for all illness, which in fact leads to enlightenment, mystical powers, and a remarkable life.
+It is fascinating that right under our noses is clear evidence of the power of Haritaki to advance our consciousness, yet that aspect of its use has not been focused on in more recent times.
+As modern society often overlooks the spiritual dimensions of health, revisiting these ancient practices could offer vital insights.

 This video explains about the Medicine Buddha and Haritaki